NelsenEW/espdrone-lib-python/docs/python_api.md

 parameters should be used in the following way:

 -   Register parameter updated callbacks at any time in your application
--   Connect to your Crazyflie (this will download the parameter TOC)
+-   Connect to your Espdrone (this will download the parameter TOC)
 -   Request updates for all the parameters
 -   The library will call all the callbacks registered
 -   The host can now write parameters that will be forwarded to the